top1944/duckuments/docs/atoms_85_fall2017_projects/18_explicit-coord/final-report.md

 - The overall success rate was about 50%: the algorithm for LED-detection, and/or coordination failed, leading to a potential crash of the Duckiebots.
 - In case of success, the LED-detection and/or coordination algorithms required an average of four minutes to clear an intersection with four Duckiebots.
 This results in an extremely slow process, which would block a city with dozens of Duckiebots.

 Although the solution was problematic, it still gave us some important intuitions on how to solve the problem.

-First of all, using a LED-communication protocol is a brillant idea to let the Duckiebots communicate with each other.
-Since the communication algorithm had the only disadvantage of being slow, we started by re-thinking the coordination algorithm, which contained some bugs.
+First of all, using a LED-communication protocol is a brilliant idea to let the Duckiebots communicate with each other.
+Since the previous communication algorithm had the only disadvantage of being slow, we started by re-thinking the coordination algorithm, which contained some bugs.
 The existing implementation for the coordination was rather complex and articulated, resulting in confused strategies which led to the failure rate of 50%.
 In order to develop a simpler and lighter algorithm we took inspiration from an existing media access control protocol (MAC): the so called Carrier Sense Multiple Access (CSMA, https://en.wikipedia.org/wiki/Carrier-sense_multiple_access).
 This algorithm gave us the basic idea behind our strategy and allowed us to have a lighter protocol.

 In the second place, we re-designed the LED-detection/-interpreter to be faster and more efficient based on the detection of blobs rather than frequencies.

-_una sola demo per entrambi con e senza TL_
+Lastly, we wanted to have a demo that could deal with both cases with and without a traffic light, as opposed to the two available demos from MIT 2016's class

 ### Preliminaries (optional) {#template-final-preliminaries}